webgptorg/hello-world/README.md

 AZUREOPENAI_DEPLOYMENT_NAME=...
 ```

-3) Then you can run the example from this repository:
+### 4. Run the Example
+From the root of the repository, execute the following command to run the example:

 ```bash
 npx ptbk run ./books/hello.book.md
 ```

+### Expected Output
-And you should see the result:
+If everything is set up correctly, you should see the following output:

 ```bash
 $ npx ptbk run ./books/hello.book.md